 It is expected that students will attend all courses regardless of educational format.
 Attendance is required for oncampus block classes and/or intensives each semester.
 The Brightspace learning management system serves as the record of student participation and attendance in the online course environment.
 For face-to-face classes, student participation during in-class academic activities verifies attendance.
 Course instructors may set specific policies about absences from their courses.
 The School of Nursing does not distinguish types of absences.
 An instructor is under no obligation to accommodate students who are absent or who miss academic work without prior notification and makeup arrangements.
-Accomodations will be made for a student who misses an examination, work assignment, or other project because of observance of a religious holiday; this accommodation should be requested by the student prior to the holiday.
+Accommodations will be made for a student who misses an examination, work assignment, or other project because of observance of a religious holiday; this accommodation must be requested by the student prior to the holiday.

 As a rule, students incur no administrative penalties for absences from class, laboratory, or clinical, but they are responsible for the academic consequences of absence.
-Refer to VUSN Student Handbook for details https://nursing.vanderbilt.edu/students/current/pdf/handbook.pdf
+Refer to VUSN Student Handbook for details.